 Inspect the French drain periodically for clogs, and clear any accumulated debris in the pipe.
 Also, watch for any erosion or soil displacement around the trench, which can cause blockages.
 If you notice any of these issues, address them immediately.
 Follow these maintenance tips:

-Finally, it’s important to remember that a French drain system must be kept functioning properly to do its job.
-If you notice that water is not draining away from your home as expected, it may be necessary to add additional gravel or regrade the slope of the trench.
+Finally, it’s important to remember that a French drain system needs to function properly to do its job.
+If you notice that water is not draining away from your home as expected, you may need to add more gravel or change the slope of the trench.

 How To Avoid Underground Utility Lines When Digging a Trench for a French Drain

-Avoiding underground utility lines when digging a trench for a French drain is crucial for safety and avoiding costly damages.
+Avoiding underground utility lines when digging a trench for a French drain is crucial for safety and avoiding costly damage.
 The first step is to contact your local utility companies by calling 811 to mark underground lines before starting digging.
-This service is free, but it may take a week or longer after you call for a service person to visit your property to mark the lines.
+This service is free, but it may take a week or longer after you call for a service person to visit your property to mark the lines, so plan accordingly.

-Dig your trench at least 18 inches away from 811 markings (typically marked with small flags and spray paint) to ensure you don’t cut into them and risk severe damage to your home and injury to yourself.
+Dig your trench at least 18 inches away from 811 markings (usually marked with small flags and spray paint).
+This will make sure you don’t cut into them and risk damaging your home and hurting yourself.

 Whether to hire a professional or do it yourself to install your French drain depends on your level of expertise and the complexity of the task.
 Installing a French drain involves digging a trench, laying down a drainage pipe, covering it with gravel, and backfilling the trench.
 This is labor intensive, especially if your French drain needs to be long.

 Installing a French drain can be labor intensive, but most homeowners can do it as a DIY project with some planning and the right tools.
 To begin, you’ll need to identify where the drain needs to be installed and mark out the area for digging.
-It’s important to remember that French drains should always be installed with a slight downward slope so water can flow away from your home.
+Remember to always install French drains with a slight downward slope so water can flow away from your home.
 When digging, take extra care to avoid any underground utility lines.
-Lastly, you’ll need to fill the trench with gravel and a drainage pipe.
+Finally, you’ll need to fill the trench with gravel and a drainage pipe.

 If you need a large French drain (over 10 feet long), have to dig through hard soils like clay, or don’t want to perform difficult labor, consider hiring a professional to install the drain for you.
-Whether you install it yourself or hire it out, perform preventative maintenance after you build your French drain to ensure it lasts for as long as possible.
+Whether you build your French drain yourself or hire someone to do it, maintain it properly to ensure it’ll last as long as possible.

 FAQs About French Drains